ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

 Please be aware that the login nodes are a **shared** resource for all users of the system and their use should be limited to editing, compiling and building your programs, and for **short**, non-intensive runs.
 If you're running an application that takes more than, say, 4 CPU cores or runs longer than 30 minutes, set it up to run on a compute node.
 If you run applications on the login nodes wider or longer than that, they may be killed.
-You might get a warning first.
+You *might* get a warning first.
 If you ever have questions if something is an appropriate use of the login nodes, please submit a support request (:ref:`help`).

 An interactive job provides a way to get interactive access to a compute node via a job.
 See the :ref:`srun` section for information on how to run an interactive job on the compute nodes.
 Also, a very short time *test* queue provides quick turnaround time for debugging purposes.

-To ensure the health of the batch system and scheduler users should refrain from having more than 1,000 batch jobs in the queues at any one time.
+To ensure the health of the batch system and scheduler, users should refrain from having more than 1,000 batch jobs in the queues at any one time.

 There is currently 1 partition/queue named **normal**.
 The normal partition's default wallclock time is 4 hours with a limit of 7 days.